-Figure 5: Application of the play-acting space
+Figure 5.
+Application of the play-acting space

-6. Result of the Experiment and Thoughts
+Result of the Experiment and Thoughts

-We conducted a communication experiment based on this system environment with a four-year old boy and his grandmother.
+I conducted a communication experiment based on this system environment with a four-year old boy and his grandmother.
 The cherry tomato growth chronicle was used every three weeks for a total of three times and "Let's play with Mr. Froggy" and the play-acting space were used twice in an interval of a month (Figure 6).
-No limitation was set on the time and the continuous usage of the contents totaled about 30 minutes (Table 1-3).
+In the experiment there was no limit, so they use the contents freely.
+A total time of their use is almost 30 minutes (Tables 1-3).

-This system aims to generate the following forms of dialogue
+This system aimed to generate the following forms of dialogue: